hakonrossebo/migrating-existing-projects-to-current-version-of-elm/README.md

 >How can I contribute?
 * Find a project in this list and start contributing to the upgrade by creating pull requests and issues on the respective projects.
 Tips on upgrading here: [Upgrade howto links](#upgrade-howto-links).
 If you start upgrading a project, please submit an issue so that we can update the status in this list.
+* If a project has moved to a new location, or if the maintainers are not responding to issues/pull requests - please create an issue and create a pull request notifying that the project is abandoned/moved to a new location.
+Other people navigating to these projects will be able to see the PR/issue and find the updated projects.
 * This list is not complete.
 If you know other projects that should be added/modified?
 Feel free to contribute to this list by either subitting issues or pull requests (see [List item template](#template)).